CharalambosIoannou/BranchOptimisation/docs/source/index.rst

 This project was developed in order to optimise the branch network so that the operating cost of the bank will be minimised and the revenue can be maximised.

-Some of the submodels that comprise the model are:
+What has been achieved in the project:

+* Database creation
+* Isochrones and distance calculations
+* Network analysis and Geoclusters
+* Branch segmentation
+* Customer segmentation
+* Customer transaction behavior
+* Customer relationship analysis
+* Capacity calculations
+* Customer migration
+* Optimal network number
+* Combinatorics and profitability analysis

+The project is developed in R and the RShiny framework is leveraged to create the web application.

-Choose an option from the Contents below for further information about the dashboard and the different sections of the application.
+Choose an option from the Contents below for further information: